naturalis/windows-openstack-imaging/README.md

     git clone https://github.com/naturalis/windows-openstack-imaging.git C:\Windows\Temp

-- Add Chocolatey and Git to Path, so that all users can run it by running the following script
+- Add Chocolatey and Git to system path, so that all users can run it by running the following script

     SetPath.ps1